 In accordance with ASC 820, the Group measured the derivative liability in connection with the IFC convertible loan at fair value as of December 31, 2015, on a recurring basis using a valuation model with significant inputs that are directly or indirectly observable in the marketplace (Level 2).
-Cash is measured with observable inputs (Level 1) while all other financial assets and liabilities are measured with significant inputs that are directly or indirectly observable in the marketplace (Level 2).
-The Company had no assets or liabilities measured or disclosed at fair value on a recurring basis using significant unobservable inputs (Level 3) as of December 31, 2014 and 2015.
+The convertible IFC loan was settled in February 2016.
+The Company had no assets or liabilities measured or disclosed at fair value on a recurring basis using significant unobservable inputs (Level 3) as of December 31, 2015 and 2016.

-The following table summarizes the nonrecurring fair value measurements for each class of assets as of and for the year ended December 31, 2015.
+The following table summarizes the nonrecurring fair value measurements for each class of assets as of and for the year ended December 31, 2016.